ZertoPublic/ZertoApiWrapper/docs/Edit-ZertoVra.md

 It is possible to update the Bandwidth group with the -groupName setting.
 If the group does not currently exist, it will be created.

 It is possible to update the static IP address, default gateway, or subnetmask.

+This function can be used if the VRA was installed with host credentials to update the password to connect to the host if it has changed.

 It is suggested that you use Get-ZertoVra to get the vraIdentifer parameter.